We recommend products that we love. When you buy through links on our site, we may earn an affiliate commission.

 As you can see, there are differences between the two models, but they’re usually not too significant.
 You’ll generally be in the same credit score range under both.

-If you’re just checking your score periodically for generic credit monitoring purposes, Credit Karma’s VantageScore 3.0 should be close enough to your FICO score to be satisfactory.
+If you’re just checking your score periodically for generic credit monitoring purposes, Credit Karma’s VantageScore 3.0 should be close enough to your other credit scores to be satisfactory.

 Limitations of the Credit Karma Credit Score